 All visitors are required to report to the main office upon arrival at school and state their business.
-Visitations to classrooms for any purpose require permission in advance from the building principal.
-The building principal may deny requests to visit if the purpose of the visit is deemed inappropriate, disruptive or interferes with staff or student supervision.
+Visitations to classrooms for any purpose require permission in advance from the building principalprincipal.
+The building principalprincipal may deny requests to visit if the purpose of the visit is deemed inappropriate, disruptive or interferes with staff or student supervision.